Always (Blink-182 song): Background

-In another interview with MTV News, DeLonge explained the song and sarcastically addressed the lyrics of the choruses:
+In an interview with MTV News, DeLonge explained the song and sarcastically addressed the lyrics of the choruses:

 The song is about wanting to hold a chick all night long and kiss her and touch her and taste her and feel her and all these great adjectives.
 Verbs actually, there's some adjectives in there, but mostly verbs and nouns.
 Some pronouns too, but not too many of those.